-Note: Nuclear power was also mentioned in this section's comments; however, it appears to be a more ecoregional issue and will be addressed in those handbooks where appropriate.
+Note: Nuclear power plant expansion and waste disposal were also mentioned in this section's comments; however, these appear to be more ecoregional issues for south and west Texas and will be addressed in those handbooks where appropriate.

-Wind generation in Texas was jumpstarted in 2005, with the state goal to meet power demands with 10,000 MW (megawatts) by 20205 from this source (we've already exceeded that future goal) and the determination of the Competitive Renewable Energy Zones (CREZ) in north, central and west Texas (Figure 8, colored blobs are CREZ; red lines represent new transmission).
+Wind generation in Texas was jumpstarted in 2005, with the state goal to meet power demands with 10,000 MW (megawatts) by 2025 from this source (we've already exceeded that future goal) and the determination of the Competitive Renewable Energy Zones (CREZ) in north, central and west Texas (Figure 9, colored blobs are CREZ; red lines represent new transmission).
 High wind potential in these areas makes Texas a prime location for this alternative to coal-fired traditional power generation.
-The Public Utilities Commission has not designaed CREZ in other parts of the state; however, additional developments outside of these "hotspots" is taking place in north, central, west, and coastal Texas (Figure 9).
+The Public Utilities Commission has not designated CREZ in other parts of the state; however, additional developments outside of these "hotspots" is taking place in north, central, west, and coastal Texas (Figure 10).

-Figure 8.
+Figure 9.
 Competitive Renewable Energy Zones, TX

-Source: TPWD 2011 (no claims are made to the accuracty of this information for planning purposes)
+Source: TPWD Habitat Assessment section 2011 (no claims are made to the accuracy of this information for planning purposes)